 From the above Scripture, it should be clear that demon spirits can predict the future to some degree of accuracy or that demon possessed slave girl couldn't have made a great deal of money for her owners.
 We should remember this as we evaluate Nostradamus and his predictive powers, which came from spirit beings.
 Moreover, remember this: a false prophet can make true prophecies (Dt.
 13:1-10), but when a false prophecy is made, that person is always a false prophet (Dt.
 18:21,22):

-Also, remember that the “prophet” Nostradamus claimed his own revelations were of Divine origin:
+Also, remember that the so-called "prophet" Nostradamus claimed his own revelations were of Divine origin:

 His revelations, he [Nostradamus] constantly claimed, were of Divine, not human, origin let alone the product of mere magic.
-Indeed, only such Divine revelations, he repeatedly pointed out in his dedicatory letters ... could possibly hope to foretell the future (NE, p.
+Indeed, only such Divine revelations, he repeatedly pointed out in his dedicatory letters ... could possibly hope to foretell the future (The Nostradamus Encyclopedia, p.
 114).

-But Nostradamus was correct about one thing—he himself was hell-bound, as is anyone involved in the occult.
+But Nostradamus was correct about one thing -- he himself was hell-bound, as is all who are involved in the occult.
 Besides Dt.
 18:10-12 other Scriptures apply:

 All the counsel you have received has only worn you out!
 Let your astrologers come forward, those stargazers who make predictions month by month, let them save you from what is coming upon you.
 Surely they are like stubble; the fire will burn them up.
 They cannot even save themselves from the power of the flame.
 Here are no coals to warm anyone; here is no fire to sit by.
 (Isa 47:13,14)

-Dear reader, if you or someone you know is involved in the occult, repent from this evil and turn to Jesus Christ.
+Dear reader, if you are involved in the occult, repent from this evil and turn to Jesus Christ.
 Prove your repentance by your deeds, including the destroying of your sorcery materials (Acts 19:19).

-Also, if the reader wants to read the future before it happens, he/she should go to the Bible (God’s word), the only reliable source from God that mankind has, and carefully ponder its pages as to the coming of the antichrist, the Lord’s return, Judgment Day and other events.
-There they will find 100% accurate information about anything the Scriptures speak out upon, unlike the prophecies of Nostradamus!
+Also, if the reader wants to read the future before it happens, he/she should go to the Bible (God's word), the only reliable source from God that mankind has, and carefully ponder its pages as to the coming of the antichrist, the Lord's return, Judgment Day and other events.
+There they will find 100% accurate information about anything the Scriptures speak out upon, unlike the prophecies or predictions of Nostradamus!
 Of utmost importance, the reader should examine what the Bible declares about how to find forgiveness of sins and salvation.
-For more information on this please view our other related articles.
-GOD BLESS YOU.
+For more information on the things Nostradamus was involved in please view our other related articles.

 PO Box 265